Get

 They make great family pets because they’re just as accepting of children as adults.
 Your biggest problem will be how the kids treat the cat, not the other way around.

-Having many people or pets at home is good for these cats, as they’re prone to loneliness.
+Having many people or pets at home is good for these cats, as they’re prone to social dependence and may not enjoy being left alone for long periods.
 They’ll seek out company, even if it means just sharing a room with you.
 It would be cruel to adopt one and then not spend much time with them, so only get one if you’re confident you can provide them with all the attention they need.

-These cats make excellent emotional support animals because they tend to be in tune with their owners’ mental state.
-If you’re sad or anxious, expect your Ragdoll to be by your side in seconds to comfort you.
+These cats can form strong bonds with their owners and may seek out human companionship when people are upset or stressed.
+If you’re sad or anxious, your Ragdoll may choose to stay close to you.
 Then again, you can expect your Ragdoll to be by your side no matter what emotions you’re experiencing (but it’s an especially lovely pick-me-up when you’re feeling blue).

 Training

-It’s possible to teach your Ragdoll to do a few tricks, but in general, these are pretty independent cats.
+It’s possible to teach your Ragdoll to do a few tricks, but like all cats, individual Ragdolls vary in their interest in training and learning new behaviors.
 They march to the beat of their own drummer, and while they’ll take your desires into account, they don’t feel a particular need to make you happy.

 They can also be quite stubborn, so it’s probably best to cut your losses if you start getting pushback during training.
+If your Ragdoll loses interest during training, it’s usually best to end the session and try again later.
 Continuing to press will likely cause them to dig in their heels, ultimately defeating the purpose.

 Your best bet is to convince them to do something they already enjoy while luring them with high-value treats.
 Don’t give them too many because, like their Ragamuffin cousins, they can easily become overweight.

-You won’t have any luck with tactics other than positive reinforcement, as punishing them only reinforces their stubborn nature.
+You won’t have any luck with tactics other than positive reinforcement, as punishing them can create fear and stress and may interfere with learning.
 You’re trying to bribe them into performing a specific behavior, but if they’re not interested, it simply won’t happen.

 If you’re experiencing behavioral problems with your Ragdoll, redirecting the behavior and removing any stumbling blocks is the best way to deal with it.
 For example, provide them with a scratching post while making their favorite chair off-limits.
 Punishing them will be counterproductive at best.